linode/docs/docs/guides/security/basics/docker-security-essentials/index.md

         docker build .

-1. Run `/bin/bash` on a temporary Docker container utilizing your image, replacing `<USER>` with the unpriviliged user and `<IMAGE-ID>` with the ID of the image you built in the previous step:
+1. Run `/bin/bash` on a temporary Docker container utilizing your image, replacing `<USER>` with the unprivileged user and `<IMAGE-ID>` with the ID of the image you built in the previous step:

         docker run -u <USER> -it --rm <IMAGE-ID> /bin/bash